 As for his education, after attending primary and secondary schools in Hampton, Virginia, Bill attended Hampton Institute, a prominent historically black college, from which he received a B.A. with a major in philosophy and a minor in mathematics.
 It was at The Catholic University of America that he subsequently received his M.A. in philosophy with a thesis on Robert Grosseteste's commentary on the Posterior Analytics, under the direction of William A. Wallace, O.P., and the Ph.D. with a dissertation on John Duns Scotus's doctrine of the will, under the direction of Allan B. Wolter, O.F.M.

 During his time at the University of Dallas, Bill has twice served as chair of the Philosophy of Department.
 For a brief period he was director of the Institute of Philosophical Studies and dean of Braniff Graduate School of Liberal Arts.
 It was his great privilege to serve three tours of duty on UD's Rome campuses, 1988−89, 1996−99, and 2003−05.
 For five of those 12 semesters he served as Academic Director.
+Bill served three consecutive terms as Chair of the Faculty Senate, 2014-2017.

 Prior to his appointment at UD, he taught philosophy at Benedictine College in Atchison, Kansas for nine years.
 He counts it a blessing that before establishing himself in the academy he had briefly taught in both elementary (5th grade) and secondary schools (mathematics in a Washington D. C. inner-city high school).
-In tougher economic times, the need for moonlight income led to some of his more memorable teaching experiences in the Federal Penitentiary at Leavenworth and the U.S. Military's Disciplinary Barrack at Fort Leavenworth.
+In tougher economic times, the need for moonlight income led to some of his more memorable teaching experiences in the Federal Penitentiary at Leavenworth and the U.S. Military's Disciplinary Barracks at Fort Leavenworth.

 Bill is married to Therese Chicherio, together they've raised five children, four of whom are alums of the University of Dallas.